 - To make dairy free palak paneer, skip or instead of heavy cream, mix in 1 tablespoon cashew cream at the end.
 You can add a little coconut cream as well.

-Yes absolutely.
-Don't add the heavy cream in that case.
-You can cool it completely and freeze in zip lo bags or food safe containers (I prefer).
-Once thawed, warm up and stir in the cream.Serve.
+Freezing - If you want to freeze palak paneer, cook it as per instriuctions and don't add the heavy cream.
+Let it cool it completely and freeze in ziploc bags or food safe containers (I prefer these). nce thawed, warm up and stir in the cream.Serve.

 Easy Palak Paneer Recipe

 - 6 oz (~170g) paneer, cut into cubes (store-bought or homemade)

 - 3-4 tablespoon mustard oil (or any cooking oil of choice)

 - ½ teaspoon coriander powder